akeneo/php-crowdin-api/README.md

 * push our new english translations from our Github repository to Crowdin
 * build and download others languages translations from Crowdin to push them to our Github repository

+The architecture is inspired from https://github.com/KnpLabs/php-github-api/ a really complementary library to achieve our translation workflow.

 There is an official Ruby Client here : https://github.com/crowdin/crowdin-api

 Features